Europe’s best churches – from Basilicas in Italy to Medieval churches in England – most beautiful religious buildings in Europe!

 Another of England’s graceful churches is St Albans Cathedral.
 Called by the locals the Abbey is one of the key landmarks in St Albans.
 It’s is located on the way to Verulamium Park so you can’t really miss it.

 Not only is it a noteworthy spot in local history, but it is also one of the most visited buildings in the county of Hertfordshire.
 The church has drawn in pilgrims and visitors for more than a millennium.
 The building has withheld its beauty over the years and contains perfect architecture as well as art.
+St. Albans is also known as one of the best commuter towns near London.

 We really had to add this church to our list of the most beautiful churches in Europe as it’s only a short drive away from where we live – a perfect place to visit on a day trip from London by car!